William Agee: Education

 After graduation from Meridian High School in 1956, Agee attended Stanford University for one year before dropping out.
 He enrolled in the University of Idaho in Moscow, where he joined the Beta Theta Pi fraternity, unusual for a married man.
 He earned an associate's degree while working 40 hours per week in Albertson's accounting department.
 Agee was elected senior class president and graduated with highest honors in 1960.

-During the summer of 1959, Agee, along with his parents, played the part of the Dixon family in the ephemeral film Last Clear Chance.
+During the summer of 1959, Agee, along with his parents, played the part of the Dixon family in the short film Last Clear Chance.
 Following graduation, Agee worked for the Title Insurance Company in Boise.
 He was promoted to controller and senior escrow officer at the age of 23.
 Agee enrolled in the Harvard Business School in 1961 and was awarded a Masters in Business Administration (MBA), with distinction, in 1963.
 He became a Certified Public Accountant (CPA) in 1964 and joined the American and Idaho societies of CPAs.